Jack in the Box

 By Ed Staskus

-I wake up on school days before everybody else, while they are snoozing and snoring their heads off, stare at the ceiling in the dark, wonder whether the sun blew up in the night, make plans for breakfast, and mess around with Blackie.
-He’s my black cat that sleeps at my feet.
+I wake up on school days before everybody else, while they are snoring their heads off, stare at the ceiling in the dark, wonder whether the sun blew up in the night, and mess around with Blackie.
+He’s my cat that sleeps at my feet.
 Sometimes he curls up under my arm with his face pressed into my armpit.
 I wonder how he even breathes.
 I shouldn’t wonder, though, since he’s the Chuck Norris of everything that goes on in the neighborhood.
 I never trim his claws.
 Nothing messes with him twice.

 When it’s time to rise and shine I throw on a sweatshirt.
 I like going outside first thing, so I always do that right after I get out of bed.
 Otherwise, somebody would tell me to do something else.
 Most mornings I walk Scar, our Beagle, although he won’t go out in the rain.
-We stay dry on the back porch when it rains.
-We got him from the Animal Protective League four years ago, in 2010.
+We stay on the back porch and chill when it rains.
+We got him from the Animal Protective League.
 He’s like a hound with short legs and long ears.
 He has a bad habit of biting strangers.
 I never interfere with that.
-He’s got a chase reflex, too, especially if they’re cats, chipmunks, squirrels, or any dog bigger than him.
+He’s got a chase reflex, too, especially if they’re chipmunks, squirrels, cats, or any dog smaller than him.

-We jog down Riverside Dr. to Hogsback Ln. to the Metropark, but I have to be careful, because if he sees a badger in the park it’s all over.
-He doesn’t think it’s a revenge obsession, but he’s mistaken.
-Revenge is for grown-ups, anyway.
-He got his scar when he was still a puppy.
+We jog down Riverside Dr. to Hogsback Ln. and into the Rocky River Metropark, but I have to be watchful, because if he sees a badger in the park it’s all over.
+He doesn’t believe it’s a revenge obsession, but he’s mistaken.
+He got torn up when he was still a puppy.
 There was a badger with cubs in our backyard, behind the garage, and Scar got too close to them.
-There was an explosion of yelps screeches barking when it happened.
-His face was ripped open, and we had to rush him to the Animal Clinic.
+There was an explosion of yelps, screeches, and barking when it happened.
+His face was ripped open and we had to rush him to the Animal Clinic.

 I used to eat breakfast with my parents.
-It was always a boat load of something.
+It was always a butt load of something.
 “Take your elbows off the table and pass the ketchup.
 Did you do your homework?
 Is that a clean shirt?”
 There would be a quiz about what I did yesterday and what I was going to be doing today.
 They hardly eat together anymore, anyway.
-Both of them are always in a hurry to get to work, even though my dad hates his job because of the toad family whose business it is.
+Both of them are always in a hurry to get to work, even though my dad hates his job because of the toads whose business it is.
 My stepmom teaches at the new middle school down the street.
 She loves it because she can boss everybody around and make big money doing it.
-She talks about her pay and raises and pension all the time.
-She made sure all of our neighbors voted her way when there was a school tax levy last year
+She talks about her paycheck and pension all the time.
+She made sure all of our neighbors voted her way when a school tax levy was on the ballot last year.

 The first thing I do after I’ve showered and gotten dressed for school is call the Red Door Deli and order two Bagel Bacon Bagel Specials.
-There’s a scrawny guy who works there and when he answers the phone it’s wacko time.
-He has a thick ching chong accent.
+There’s a yellow man who works there.
+He has a thick accent.
+My father hates immigrants, but the yellow man makes a mean bacon bagel, so he’s in my good book.

 “Hallo!”